 |

-Shennen Mao, M.D.
-Fellowship years: 2016-2018 Current position: Transplant Surgery, Mayo Clinic, Jacksonville, Florida What is something you loved about this program?
+Fellowship years: 2016-2018 Current position: Transplant Surgery, Mayo Clinic, Jacksonville, FL What is something you loved about this program?
 The staff took a vested interest in my training and allowed me to progress at my pace rather than a predetermined schedule.
 The Mayo Clinic mentorship model allowed for direct engagement with leaders in the field of transplantation both in the clinical and research realms.
 I enjoyed engaging in research, education, and advocacy during my fellowship, which was possible due to strong mentorship relationships.

 The most rewarding part of my training was developing graded independence in operative management and pre- and post-operative care of liver transplant recipients.
 At the end of my training, I was independent in performance of liver, kidney, and pancreas transplantation, living donor nephrectomy, and multivisceral procurement.
 I also had opportunities to educate residents and junior fellows.
 I completed my abdominal transplant fellowship ready for a career as an independent surgeon scientist.